prolibperson/prolibperson/README.md

 **C / C++ Developer** (mainly for Windows via Win32)
 Also somewhat experienced in **Python, C#, Java, SQL, Assembly (AT&T syntax ftw), HTML/CSS/JS**.
-*Not my favorite languages, but necessary to know*

 ---